Medicare Prescription Drugs Plans (Medicare Part D)

 What is Medicare Prescription Drug coverage (Medicare Part D)?

 Medicare prescription drug coverage (Part D) is insurance provided by private companies that provide voluntary outpatient prescription drug coverage for people on Medicare.
-Part D became effective in 2006 and is administered through private plans that are approved by the federal government via CMS (Centers for Medicare and Medicaid Services).
+Part D became effective in 2006 and is administered through private plans that are approved by the U.S. Federal Government through CMS (Centers for Medicare and Medicaid Services).

 Medicare prescription drug coverage (Part D) is available to everyone entitled to Medicare Part A and/or enrolled in Part B. The Medicare drug benefit should help reduce prescription drug costs and help protect against higher (catastrophic) costs in the future.
-When you get Medicare prescription drug coverage, you will pay some of the costs and Medicare will pay some of the costs.
+Once you have Medicare prescription drug coverage, you will pay some of the costs and Medicare will pay some of the costs.
 Your costs will vary depending on the plan you choose.
-You typically enroll for coverage for a calendar year.

 Who is eligible for Medicare Part D?

 Anyone who lives in the geographic service area and is entitled to Medicare Part A and/or enrolled in Medicare Part B is entitled to Medicare prescription drug coverage, regardless of income.
 No physical exams are required.
 Nobody can be denied for health reasons.

 You’ll need to enroll in a Medicare Part D plan offered in your area.
 There are two types of prescription drug plans available: